mrac/state-context/README.md

 ## Idea

+`state-context` does state management for React.
+In terms of complexity it is located between using local state and Redux.

-1. In best case you just need to change 1 line of code in your component to switch from local to global state:
+1. With `state-context` it's very easy to migrate your component from local state to global state:

 <table>
 <tr>